 The process of aspiring to be guided by the precepts, falling short of our aspirations, and atoning for the harming karma we create is the essence of Zen.
 This three-part process (aspiring, falling short, and atoning) is the heart of practicing Zen in our everyday off-the-cushion lives.

 You can find two Precepts recitations in our liturgy book.

-Jukai Ceremonies in which the precepts are given and received are held twice a year.
-One in Spring, and one in Autumn at GBZC.
+Jukai Ceremonies in which the precepts are given and received are held twice a year: once in spring and once in autumn at GBZC.
 It is suitable to invite friends and relative to this ceremony.